 you have done it unto me.”

-25 years ago, on April 20, 1995, Jim and Cooka Shaw answered this call from God to serve by offering free healthcare for the uninsured population in the area.
+On April 20, 1995, Jim and Cooka Shaw answered this call from God to serve by offering free healthcare for the uninsured population in the area.
 They undertook His mission to provide skilled, compassionate healthcare and counseling to the medically disadvantaged in a manner that honors the name of Jesus Christ.

 “It has truly been God’s Miracle that the Clinic has evolved from three volunteers in a church Sunday school room years ago to a full service medical and dental facility today.”

 – JIM AND COOKA SHAW